maheshbasnet089/BCA/README.md

-# BC
+# BCA
-Repository where all the notes,labsheets,old questions,model questions,presentation slides and many more of BCA faculty all semester is available.
+Repository where all the notes,labsheets,old questions,model questions,presentation slides and many more of BCA faculty are available.

 ## How To Download Files